-Fortunately, just by reading this guide I have put together for you, you will be able to say cheers to more than 90% of the people in the world.
-So whether you find yourself in Africa, Europe, Asia, or America, I’ve got you covered, fellow traveller.
+Fortunately, just by reading this guide I have put together for you, you will be able to say cheers in another language to more than 90% of the people in the world.
+So whether you find yourself in Africa, Europe, Asia, or America, I’ve got you covered with this happy birthday in different languages list, fellow traveller.

 So raise your glass with new found friends and drink to this.
 Cheers!

 In addition to saying the word cheers in other languages, here are a couple other words you could use during a toast.

 - Bottoms up

 - Here’s to you (us)

 Humans have been eating exotic foods and raising their glasses in ceremonial cheers through all of time.

 So raise a glass of your own and let’s cheer to good health, success, and happiness.

 Here’s your ultimate guide on how to say cheers in a different language.